wso2/docs-ei/en/micro-integrator/docs/references/connectors/salesforce-rest-connector/sf-rest-connector-example.md

 <img src="/assets/img/connectors/Salesforce.png" title="Using Salesforce Rest Connector" width="800" alt="Using Salesforce Rest Connector"/>

+The user calls the Salesforcerest API.
+It will invoke the create sequence and create a new account in Salesforce.
+Then through the retrieve sequence, it will display all the existing account details to the user.

 ## Configure the connector in WSO2 Integration Studio
 1. Follow these steps to set up the ESB Solution Project and the Connector Exporter Project.
 {!references/connectors/importing-connector-to-integration-studio.md!}